frank-deng/fgfs-tools/README.md

 #### temperature

-A utility to display both CPU and GPU's temperature. `nvidia-smi` is used for GPU temperature at present.
+A utility to display both CPU and GPU's temperature. `nvidia-smi` is used for getting GPU temperature at present.

 ---